JosephKemper/ProjectPlanner/Console Version Plan.md

 * Worked Tasks: A list of the tasks they have previously worked on
 * Email address: Their email address
 * Other Contact info: A list of other contact info the person wishes to provide

+### Create, edit, and delete ideas, goals, projects, and tasks

+Not much to explain in this.
+The details of how to create, edit, and delete items would need to be figured out after more has been planned about the details to the structure of the app.